Pavan-1997/Docker_Volumes_Bind-Mounts/README.md

 docker run -it -v <volume_name>:/data <image_name> /bin/bash
 ```

-Below are a few more commands related to docker volumes
+### Below are a few more commands related to docker volumes:

 ```
 docker volume ls